Who is the AI and Machine Learning Certificate program for?

-CCI's Graduate Certificate in Artificial Intelligence and Machine Learning program is designed for recent graduates and professionals who are interested in building on their existing quantitative skills to become leaders in the field of artificial intelligence and machine learning.
-The program may also serve as an entry point to Master of Science degrees in Computer Science, Data Science, or Artificial Intelligence and Machine Learning.
+Drexel College of Computing & Informatics' Post-Baccalaureate/Graduate Certificate in Artificial Intelligence (AI) and Machine Learning (ML) is designed for recent graduates and professionals who are interested in building on their existing quantitative skills to become leaders in the field of artificial intelligence and machine learning.

-By combining foundational knowledge, applied training, and computational problem-solving knowledge, the AI and Machine Learning certificate program provides students with core knowledge in algorithms, mathematics and applications, that can be applied immediately in the professional workplace, or used as a launching point for more in-depth and expansive knowledge in the field.
+By combining foundational knowledge, applied training, and computational problem-solving knowledge, the AI and ML certificate program provides you with core knowledge in algorithms, mathematics and applications that can be applied immediately in the professional workplace or used as a launching point for more in-depth and expansive knowledge in the field.

-- A four-year bachelor's degree or Master’s degree from a regionally accredited institution in Computer Science, Software Engineering or related STEM degree plus work experience equal to Drexel's Graduate Certificate in Computer Science.
+- A four-year bachelor's degree or Master’s degree from a regionally accredited institution in Computer Science, Software Engineering or related STEM degree plus work experience equal to Drexel's Post-Baccalaureate Certificate in Computer Science.

 - A GPA of 3.0 or higher, in a completed degree program, bachelor’s degree or above.